International Union for the Protection of New Varieties of Plants: Conflicts between breeders' rights and peasants' rights

 As UNDROP and UNDRIP are part of Human Rights standards, they are higher order norms and therefore they prevail over property rights on seeds, according to human rights experts.
 As a consequence, states are obliged to revise regulations in national law that violate peasant's rights and adapt trade agreement or other intergovernmental obligations such as UPOV.

 In a report on seeds and farmers' rights to the Human Rights Council, Special Rapporteur for the right to food Michael Fakhri states that UPOV 91 violates farmers' rights.
 The report denounces pressures applied by industrialised countries on countries of the global South to join UPOV.
 It calls on UN member states to design and interpret seed policies and plant variety protection laws in a way that protects farmers rights and promotes farmers' seed systems rather than restricting them.
 Ethiopia, India, Malaysia and Thailand (all non-UPOV members) are mentioned as positive examples.

+In 2021 the Supreme Court of Justice of Honduras deemed unconstitutional the Legislative Decree No. 21-2012 containing the Law for the Protection of New Varieties of Plants.
+The supreme court sacked the UPOV 91-based law because it judged it to be in contradiction with a range of human rights as well as with the obligation of the State of Honduras to protect the environment.